 Plans to open in March 2015, featuring a kölsch and pale ale.
 The brewery will fill a 2,900-square-foot-space at the Westerly Hotel and Convention Centre.

 About Gladstone Brewing Company

 Gladstone Brewing Co. is a brand new microbrewery in Courtenay.
 Owned and operated by Daniel Sharratt and Alexandra Stephanson.
 Come by our tasting room for a pint or a growler fill!

-Gulf Islands Brewing, makers of Salt Spring Island Ales, is located in the Fulford Valley on Salt Spring Island.
+Salt Spring Island Ales is located in the Fulford Valley on Salt Spring Island.
 The Brewery is a 2,500-square-foot wooden barn, built from trees fallen onsite, situated at the foot of Mount Bruce and at the site of the brewery’s natural spring.

 Down the valley from our brewery, next to the rusty-roofed barn, you can find our very own little hop plantation.
 From farm to cup, we aspire to create beers that embody the flavour and character of the islands.

 Very few people get to study craft beer under one of the pioneers of the North American microbrewery movement.
 Frank Appleton taught me what it means to make great beer, and I am truly grateful for that.